 Instead, you can retarget those visitors on Twitter who have viewed products on your online store or haven’t completed the checkout process.

 To make this retargeting campaign successful, you must be sure your audience is active on Twitter.

 Twitter allows you to pay not for ad views but for clicks, video views or whatever action you expect from your audience.
 That will save you from wasting money on users who aren’t interested in your offer.

 Twitter is rich in influencers.
 And if you are following recent industry trends, you know that influencer marketing and recommendation-based marketing, in general, are thriving.

 Before purchase, people look for customer reviews, ask their friends for advice and finally, listen to what their role models are recommending.

 You can use tools like Mention or Brand24 to find micro-influencers relevant to your niche and discuss cooperation opportunities with them.

-Don’t have time or skills to run your Twitter and other social media accounts?
+Don’t have time or skills to manage your Twitter and other social media accounts or run Twitter ads eCommerce stores need?
 Share your company information with the Andava team and we will help you stand out with short, engaging, and optimized posts.

 - You can run Twitter ads